 The Complainant made the following contentions.

-The Complainant) is a Luxembourg company engaged in the industry of producing steel.
-It is the largest steel producing company in the world.
-In the course of that business it uses the website www.arcelormittal.com and several other domain names.
+The Complainant is a Luxembourg company that is the largest steel producing company in the world.

-Complainant is the owner of the international trademark n°947686 ARCELORMITTAL® ("the ARCELORMITTAL trademark") that it registered on August 3, 2007.
+The Complainant is the owner of the international trademark n° 947686 ARCELORMITTAL® registered by it on August 3, 2007 via WIPO.